feklee/stm/video_installation/README.md

 Ideas
 =====

+  * `ModeQueue`:

+      + Actually an array is sufficient, because wrap-around will never happen.

+      + Make sure that the same mode is not twice in queue, because parameters can only be for one.
+Idea for JSON:

+            {"approach":{"position":1},"retract":{"position":3},
+            "scan":{"position":2,"sideLen":16}}

+        Then store the positions in the mode objects.
+To find the next position, iterate over them and compare `position()` to current position.

   * Slowly scroll up graphs on fade-out, e.g. by sending small data packages, or by running an animation, putting it in “fade out mode”, or even using a CSS animation.